 Temperature charts and logs are required for documenting adherence to requirements for temperature dependent equipment (e.g. refrigerators, freezers, incubators, water baths) and tests.
 The frequency of measurements is dependent on the intended use of the unit or the characteristic of the subject method.
 Units intended for sample preparation and analysis must minimally have start and stop temperatures recorded.
-Incubation periods that are more than a day require starting temperature readings, a temperature reading each day of the incubation period, and an incubation period ending temperature, including the date and time of each reading, and documenting date and time of the start and stop of the full incubation period.
+Incubation periods that are more than a day require starting temperature, including the date and time of each reading, and documenting date and time of the start and stop of the full incubation period.
 The required temperature range must be stated on each log to assist in identifying outliers.
 Outliers must be acknowledged on the form, to include corrective action (e.g. temperature adjustment and follow-up reading) or reference to a corrective action document.